FEUP-practices/performances-app/README.md

 - [ ] Try to delete a ticket with a date before the current date
 - [ ] Delete a ticket with a date after the current date
 - [ ] See that the ticket has correctly been deleted

+## Bugs

+- When deleting a stored ticket of the SQLite database the ticket arraylist in the TicketsViewModel has weird behaviours when update state.
+- Some inputs are not completely bounded
+- When a user buys a ticket, the ticket information should be sent back to the user encrypted by the user public key.
+The problem was that the signed bytes must be at most the same size of the key.
+The solution is send the ticket information in batches (not implemented)